sap-tutorials/sap-build-apps/tutorials/codejam-01-homepage/codejam-01-homepage.md

 2. From the **Core** tab of the left pane, under **Essentials**, drag a **Container** component onto the canvas.

     ![Container](first-component.png)

-    >Container components let you group components and configure the group of components as a single unit.

 3. With the container selected, double-click the component's name (in the canvas).